A general formula for the amplitude-frequency ratio in shaking induced Mott insulator of atomtronic transistors

 Since, the state $\rho_{E}$ of the environment (the two atomic baths) is considered as equilibrium thermal state in all the time, it is reasonable to write total density matrix of the system and environment as direct product $\rho_{tot}(t)=\rho(t)\rho_{E}$ under their weak coupling condition.
 A trace over all states of the environment leads to the reduced density matrix $Tr[\rho_{tot}(t)]=\rho(t)$, which induces equation of motion of the system in interaction picture,

+Here, the second and the third terms in the right side of Eq. \eqref{eq:SIIE} become zero after tracing the equation over all states of the environment, since they includes single operators of the environment, $a_{\alpha k}$ or $a^{\dag}_{\alpha k}$ ($\alpha=L$, $R$).
 For the large number of environment degree of freedom, effective time range is within the delta function $\delta(t-t')$.
 In this case, weak coupling between system and environment could be treated as Markovian process~\cite{Scully}.
 It allow us to replace $t'$ with $t$ in $\hat{\rho}(t')$, $e^{-i\chi_{1}(t')}$ and $e^{-i\chi_{2}(t')}$ in Eq. \eqref{eq:RSIIE}, supposing change of them are much slower than the delta function.

 Additionally, one needs four more steps to obtain quantum master equation for the system evolution.
-The four steps are~\cite{Lai12}: (a) taking the trace; (b) carrying out the time integral; (c) summing over all states of the electrodes through the equivalent relation between $\sum_{k}$ and $\int d\mu_{\alpha k} D(\mu_{\alpha k})$, where $D(\mu_{\alpha k})$ is density of energy state in the atomic baths; (d) using the system free evolution Hamiltonian $H_{0}=\sum_{l=1}^{2}\varepsilon_{l}n_{l}$, one can transforms Eq. \eqref{eq:RSIIE} into Schrodinger picture.
+The four steps are~\cite{Lai12}: (a) taking the trace; (b) carrying out the time integral; (c) summing over all states of the electrodes through the equivalent relation between $\sum_{k}$ and $\int d\epsilon_{\alpha k} D(\epsilon_{\alpha k})$, where $D(\epsilon_{\alpha k})$ is density of energy state in the atomic baths; (d) using the system free evolution Hamiltonian $H_{0}=\sum_{l=1}^{2}\varepsilon_{l}n_{l}$, one can transforms Eq. \eqref{eq:RSIIE} into Schrodinger picture.
 In this way, one achieves a variable coefficient quantum master equation,

 where the system density matrix is given in schr\"{o}dinger picture $\rho=e^{-itH_{0}}\hat{\rho} e^{itH_{0}}$.
 The first term on the right side of Eq. \eqref{eq:QME} represents coherent evolution of the center system.
 The Lindblad super operators reveal atom leakage between the system and the two atomic baths.
 They have the typical formulations as